-Rotarian Action Group for Diabetes (“RAG-Diabetes”) supports the World Diabetes Day iniative and encourage all Rotarians to elevate the Global Diabetes Epidemic in their circle of influence on 14-November.
+Rotary Action Group for Diabetes (RAGD) supports the World Diabetes Day initiative and encourage everyone to elevate diabetes, its perils and the Global Diabetes Epidemic in their circle of influence on 14-November.

 “World Diabetes Day is the world’s largest diabetes awareness campaign reaching a global audience of over 1 billion people in more than 160 countries.
 The campaign draws attention to issues of paramount importance to the diabetes world and keeps diabetes firmly in the public and political spotlight.
 It is marked every year on 14 November, the birthday of Sir Frederick Banting, who co-discovered insulin along with Charles Best in 1922.

 World Diabetes Day was created in 1991 by IDF and the World Health Organization in response to growing concerns about the escalating health threat posed by diabetes.
 World Diabetes Day became an official United Nations Day in 2006 with the passage of United Nation Resolution 61/225.”

 Get involved in spreading the word!
 As a Rotary Action Group, that is exactly what we need to do for diabetes.
 The introduction at www.Insulinat100.org says it all.
 Two thoughts: Life saving discovery and More Remains to be done.